disclose/docs/docs/_docs/vision-and-mission.md

 # Mission

-> Standardize and promote Neighborhood Watch for the Internet.
+> To standardize and promote Neighborhood Watch for the Internet.

 ![diotimeline.png](/uploads/diotimeline.png)